ReMainyu/GBFR-TikohBot/README.md

 # GBFR Grinding Assistant

-This script is designed to alleviate the repetitive aspect of GBFR using Python.
+This script is designed to alleviate the repetitive aspect of GBFR and apply some QoL measures using Python.
 It supports automation and shortcuts to enhance the experience and to eliminate Carpal Tunnel Syndrome.

-I'm aware that AHK exists, however I have Python installed and not AHK.
-Furthermore, I wanted to implement QoL for offline play.

-Updated for game version v1.1.2.
+Updated for game version v1.2.

 ## Features